Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

 Mobile version: https://gitlab.com/Zander-Labuschagne/SecureSignIn-Mobile (Sailfish OS, iOS, Android)

 E-Mail: <zander.labuschagne@protonmail.ch>
 Copyright (C) 2017 Zander Labuschagne.
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+The only exception is the algorithm used which is licensed under the GNU General Public License version 3.

 ## How to install:
 ### Linux:
-Either run the SecureSignIn-4.1a-linux file on a Linux operating system with the ``./SecureSignIn-4.1a-linux`` command or run the install.sh file after extracting the zip file to install the application on Linux systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
+Either run the SecureSignIn-4.2a-linux file on a Linux operating system with the ``./SecureSignIn-4.2a-linux`` command or run the install.sh file after extracting the zip file to install the application on Linux systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
 ### macOS:
-Either run the SecureSignIn-4.1a-macOS file on a macOS operating system with the ``./SecureSignIn-4.1a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
+Either run the SecureSignIn-4.2a-macOS file on a macOS operating system with the ``./SecureSignIn-4.2a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.

 _On some Linux and macOS systems it's necessary to run ``sudo chmod +x install.sh`` before installation.
   (Feel free to create a Windows version, I will eventually do it myself when I get to it)_